Louvivien/tradingapp/README.md

 ## About
 Welcome to the AI Trading App!

-It can connect to Alpaca to get positions and orders, sell and buy stocks.
-It will implement AI strategies to trade.
+It can connect to Alpaca to get positions and orders, sell and buy stocks.s It will implement AI strategies to trade.